-To conclude, it is crucial to couple numerical data with qualitative data measurements to have a complete picture of users and their needs, to be able to detect possible flaws and compile a usability audit report.
+To conclude, it is crucial to couple numerical data with qualitative data measurements to have a complete picture of users and their needs, to be able to detect possible flaws and compile a UX audit report.

-With our Magento eCommerce usability report you get a list of recommendations based on both quantitative and qualitative data, that could help solve the issues that affect your store and improve usability and user experience.
+With our Magento eCommerce UX report you get a list of recommendations based on both quantitative and qualitative data, that could help solve the issues that affect your store and improve usability and user experience.

 Implementing suggested changes